YOU ARE BOUVÉ

 Program Manager

-The Master of Science in Speech-Language Pathology Program typically has about 65-70 incoming graduate students.
+The Master of Science in Speech-Language Pathology Program typically has about 65-70 incoming graduate students for the Boston campus.
 Students and faculty get to know each other well, and students often become friends for life.

 At Northeastern, you have all of the advantages of a large university campus, including interprofessional opportunities and facilities you would expect to find at a major urban university, along with all the advantages of a close-knit community.